DNM1008/Dots/README.md

 # Keybinding

+* Super + 1 to 9 to switch to workspace
+    * Super + Shift + 1 to 9 to move highlighted window to workspaces
 * Super + Caps Lock toggles the bar
 * Super + D launches Discord
 * Super + E launches PCManFM